nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Also, medication tags can be added to your patients to keep track of their long-term medication history.

 We store this data locally on your device.
-This means that we can benefit from extremely quick loading times!
+This means that you can benefit from extremely quick loading times!

 --------------------------------------------------------------------------------------------------------------------